Robin Quivers: Health

 Quivers announced in May 2012 that she needed to have surgery to remove a tumor from her bladder.
-Shortly afterward, she continued to provide commentary for the show from her New York home via an ISDN line, though this was hidden from listeners.
+Shortly afterward, she continued to provide commentary for the show from her home via an ISDN line, though this was hidden from listeners.
 Stern stated that Quivers was such an instrumental part of the show that he would quit radio if he ever lost her as a partner.

 On September 9, 2013, Quivers announced that her cancer was in complete remission after successful surgery, radiation, and chemotherapy.
 After seventeen months, Quivers returned to the studio on October 2, 2013.
 Quivers' official diagnosis was stage 3C endometrial cancer.
 In 2016, the cancer returned.
 In mid-2024, she noted that she was still "in and out of treatment".
+In June of 2026, Quivers announced that she was cancer free.